-During the second quarter of 2018, the U.S. Supreme Court overturned the Federal ban on sports betting.
+During the second quarter of 2018, the U.S. Supreme Court overturned the federal ban on sports betting.
 As a result, several jurisdictions in which we operate legalized sports betting and additional jurisdictions may do so in the future.
-We currently accept wagers on sporting events in Nevada, New Jersey and West Virginia and anticipate accepting wagers on sporting events during the first quarter of 2019 at our casinos located in Pennsylvania and Mississippi.
-However, our ability to expand our sports betting and online operations is dependent on adoption of regulations permitting sports betting in the United States and may be negatively impacted by a recent opinion of the U.S. Justice Department's Office of Legal Counsel relating to the restrictions on online gaming under existing Federal statutes.
+We currently accept wagers on sporting events in Nevada, New Jersey, Mississippi, Iowa and Indiana.
+However, our ability to expand our sports betting and online operations is dependent on adoption of regulations permitting sports betting in the United States and may be negatively impacted by a recent opinion of the U.S. Justice Department's Office of Legal Counsel relating to the restrictions on online gaming under existing federal statutes.
 There can be no assurances when, or if, regulations enabling sports betting and online sportsbook, casino gaming and poker will be adopted, or the terms of such regulations, in certain of the jurisdictions in which we operate.

-Following the repeal of the Federal ban on sports betting, we entered into a definitive agreement with William Hill pursuant to which William Hill has agreed to operate as our sports betting operator, including with respect to mobile and online sports wagering, for a period of 25 years.
+Following the repeal of the federal ban on sports betting, we entered into a definitive agreement with William Hill pursuant to which William Hill has agreed to operate as our sports betting operator, including with respect to mobile and online sports wagering, for a period of 25 years.
 We also entered into a 20-year agreement with TSG pursuant to which we agreed to provide TSG with options to obtain access to certain of our licenses for online sports wagering and real money online gaming and poker.
 We received equity interests in William Hill US, William Hill PLC and TSG in consideration for the execution of these agreements and we may in the future receive additional consideration, including revenue sharing based on the betting and gaming operations conducted under the authority of our licenses or in our markets.
 To the extent permitted under our agreements with William Hill and TSG, we will continue to evaluate options for additional partnerships to operate online betting and gaming activities under the authority of our licenses and may in the future enter into additional partnership agreements with respect to such operations.